 Because of its face-to-face nature, video bridges the gap between remote and in-person communication by adding a layer of personal connection.
 It is also more effective in delivering messages through tones of voice and facial expressions, such as emphasis or urgency, that would otherwise be lost in text, such as emails.

+No matter what communications platform you use, including video communication will be an advantage.
 When considering video communication, most executives would be tempted to opt for two-way communication, such as video conferencing.
-However, there are plenty of circumstances where live video streaming would suffice.

 Live Video Streaming